Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: The estimation of the memory-dependent diffusion coefficients

 Before numerically solving the memFPK equation, it is necessary to first approximate the memory-dependent diffusion coefficients across the relevant state space, as these coefficients are expressed in terms of conditional expectations that are generally non-explicit functions of time and state.
 Previously, the authors employed the VADA method \cite{mamis2019systematic}, which constructs an approximation through an appropriate stochastic Volterra-Taylor functional series expansion around a specific transient response moment, to address the equivalent memory-dependent drift and diffusion coefficients in one-dimensional nonlinear systems excited by combined FGN and GWN \cite{feng2025memory}.
 However, in the two-dimensional case involving FGN excitation, which exhibits strong path dependence and nonstationarity, the VADA method becomes inapplicable as it tends to cause a significant loss of historical information.

-This study is inspired by the work of Lyu and Chen \cite{lyu2021first, lyu2022unified}, who proposed an approach to estimate the equivalent drift coefficient using data from representative Monte Carlo simulation (MCS).
+This study is inspired by the work of Lyu and Chen \cite{lyu2021first, lyu2022unified}, who proposed an approach to estimate the equivalent drift coefficient using data from representative MCS.
 At each grid point, this estimation is performed via locally weighted scatterplot smoothing (LOWESS).
-Building on this framework, we propose a numerical estimation method called the discretized local mean method (DLMM), which utilizes state space binning and local statistical averaging, followed by convolution-based smoothing, to construct the equivalent memory-dependent diffusion coefficients.
+Building on this framework, we propose a numerical estimation treatment called the discretized local mean (DLM), which utilizes state space binning and local statistical averaging, followed by convolution-based smoothing, to construct the equivalent memory-dependent diffusion coefficients.